Meet the cast of Outlander series five - TheNewsTrace

 Who’s Aunt Jocasta?
 Jocasta Cameron is Jamie’s maternal aunt and proprietor of a plantation in North Carolina.
 She has misplaced her sight however not her wits, and her three marriages have left her with land and fortune.

-When Brianna arrives at her residence, single and pregnant, she protects her and makes an attempt to marry her off in order that the little one gained’t be a bastard.
+When Brianna arrives at her house, single and pregnant, she protects her and makes an attempt to marry her off in order that the baby gained’t be a bastard.

 The place have I seen Maria Doyle Kennedy earlier than?
-The singer and actress is probably finest recognized for enjoying Queen Catherine of Aragon in the TV series The Tudors.
+The singer and actress is maybe greatest recognized for taking part in Queen Catherine of Aragon in the TV series The Tudors.
 She’s additionally starred in Queer as People, Dexter, and Orphan Black.

 David Berry performs Lord John Gray

 The place have I seen David Berry earlier than?
-The Australian actor has beforehand starred in TV series like Residence and Away and A Place to Name Residence.
+The Australian actor has beforehand starred in TV series like House and Away and A Place to Name House.

 César Domboy performs Fergus Claudel Fraser